jingbaigt1997/jingbai.github.io/README.md

 # boyin96.github.io
-Repository for Bo Yin's personal academic website.
+This is a repository for Bo Yin's personal academic website.